Leadership Skills For Managers That Will Help You in 2024

 Here is a compilation of the most obvious or rather misinterpreted roles that managers have.

 This is probably the most crucial bit of a manager’s task.
 The manager needs to plan and strategize his course of actions with his team.
-Good managers tend to strategize months of work beforehand.
+Good managers are strategic leaders who strategize months of work beforehand.
 Management and leadership go hand in hand.
 If you don’t manage your tasks and time, you won’t be a good manager.
 Period.

 Your strategy should follow a definite course of action.